Cactus Doodles: Proof of Theorem

-Note that each $Q_k$ either has each of its points on some of the $I_j$, or contains a point of $I_j$ for each $j$.
+Note that each $Q_k$ either has all of its points on some of the $I_j$, or contains a point of $I_j$ for each $j$.
 Construct the Gauss diagram ${D'_i}$ out of $D_i$ by \begin{itemize} \item reversing the oriented cyclic order on the subset of each $Q_k$ that consists of the points of $I_1\cup\ldots\cup I_n$; \item erasing the singular sets with the labels $A$ and $A'$. \end{itemize} Then, in the sequence of Gauss diagrams

 every diagram ${D'_i}$ with $i>1$ is either equal to the preceding diagram, or is obtained from it by a move of type $\Psi$.
-Since $D'_1$ is realizable, all the diagrams in the sequence are realizable.
-On the other hand, each ${D'_i}$ has the same number of singular sets as $D_0$.
+Since $D'_1$ is realizable, all the diagrams in the sequence are realizable, and each ${D'_i}$ has the same number of singular sets as $D_0$.
+Finally, the diagram $D'_{r-1}$ either coincides with $D_r$ or with $D_r^*$.
+Namely, it coincides with $D_r$ if the move from $D_{r-1}$ to $D_r$ shrinks the intervals $I_j$ connecting $A$ with $A'$ and with $D_r^*$ if this move shrinks the complements of the $I_j$.